How To Communicate With Someone With Anxiety: Tools To Ease Anxiety In Interactions

 Easing Anxiety In The Workplace

-Using Boundaries To Deal With Anxiety
+Using Boundaries To Navigate Anxiety

 In the workplace, a boundary might be setting aside time to stand up, walk around, or engage in some other form of movement if a panic attack or the onset of anxiety arrives, rather than allowing it to control work performance.
-This allows the employee to question some space to process their emotions while keeping strict boundaries in place during work hours.
+This allows the employee in question some space to process their emotions while keeping strict boundaries in place during work hours.